sudheerj/javascript-interview-questions/README.md

 311. ### What are nesting templates

-     The nesting templates is a feature supported with in template literals syntax to allow inner backticks inside a placeholder ${ } within the template.
+     The nesting template is a feature supported within template literals syntax to allow inner backticks inside a placeholder ${ } within the template.
 For example, the below nesting template is used to display the icons based on user permissions whereas outer template checks for platform type,

      ```javascript
      const iconStyles = `icon ${ isMobilePlatform() ? '' :
       `icon-${user.isAuthorized ? 'submit' : 'disabled'}` }`;
      ```

-     You can write the above usecase without nesting template feature as well.
-However, nesting template feature is more compact and readable.
+     You can write the above use case without nesting template features as well.
+However, the nesting template feature is more compact and readable.

      ```javascript
      //Without nesting templates